Maintaining Status

 Updating Emergency Contacts

-Step 2: Click “Add an Emergency Contact".
+Step 2: Click “Add an Emergency Contact.”
 Be sure to click "Save" when you are done.

 Full-Time Requirement

-- Undergraduate students: a minimum of 12 units per semester.
+- Undergraduate students: A minimum of 12 units per semester.

-- Graduate students: a minimum of 8 units per semester.
+- Graduate students: A minimum of 8 units per semester.

-- Certificate students: a minimum of 12 units per semester
+- Certificate students: A minimum of 12 units per semester.

-H-1 exchange students are NOT eligible to enroll in CPaGE classes.
+- J-1 exchange students are NOT eligible to enroll in CPaGE classes.

 Completion of a Full-Time Course Load

-Grades that count towards satisfying the full-time enrollment requirement are as follows: A, B, C, D, F, CR (Credit), NC (No Credit), and I (Incomplete) / IC (Incomplete Charged)*.
+A, B, C, D, F, CR (Credit), NC (No Credit), and I (Incomplete) / IC (Incomplete Charged).

 Online Courses vs. Hybrid Courses